aaronxyzheng/TkinterCalculator/README.md

 # Tkinter Calculator

-A simple calculator built using Python's Tkinter library.
-This project aims to provide a functional and user-friendly calculator with basic arithmetic operations such as addition, subtraction, multiplication, and division.
+A calculator built using Python's Tkinter library.
+Inspired by the GUI of calculator on IOS systems.

 ## Features
 - **Basic operations**: Addition, subtraction, multiplication, and division.